ryujinx-mirror/ryujinx/README.md

  - Controller Input is supported, see [CONFIG.md](CONFIG.md)

- - Config File: `Ryujinx.conf` should be present in executable folder.
+ - Config File: `Config.jsonc` should be present in executable folder.
    For more information [you can go here](CONFIG.md).

 **Help**